ridzuan5757/k8s/docs/1_concepts/4_workload/3_6_jobs.md

 > running or completed for the same index will be deleted by the Job controller
 > once they are detected.

+## Handling Pod and Container Failures

+A container in a Pod may fail for a number of reasons, such as because the process in it exited with a non-zero exit code, or the container was killed for exceeding memory limit, etc. If this happens, and the `.spec.tempalate.spec.restartPolicy = "OnFailure"`, then the Pod stays on the node, but the container is re-run.
+Therefore, the program needs to handle case when it is restarted locally, or else specify `.spec.template.spec.restartPolicy = Never`.

+An entire Pod can also fail, for number of reasons, such as when the Pod is kicked off the node (node is upgraded, rebooted, deleted, etc.), or if a container of the Pod fails and the `.spec.template.spec.restartPolicty = "Never"`.
+When a Pod fails then the Job controller starts a new Pod.
+This means that the application needs to handle the case when it is restarted in a new pod.
+In particular, it needs to handle temporary files, locks, incomplete output and the like caused by previous runs.

+By default, each pod failure is counted towards the `.spec.backoffLimit` limit.
+However, we can customize handling of pod failures by setting the Jobs' pod failure policy.

+When the feature gate `PodDisruptionConditions` and `JobPodFailurePolicy` are both enabled, and the `spec.podFailurePolicy` field is set, the Job controller does not consider a terminating Pod (a pod that has a `.metadata.deletionTimestamp` field set) as a failure until that Pod is terminal (its `.status.phase` is either `Failed` or `Succeeded`).
+However, the Job controller creates a replacement Pod as soon as the termination becomes apparent.
+Once the pod terminates, the Job controller evaluates `.backoffLimit` and `.podFailurePolicy` for the relevant Job, taking this now-terminated Pod into consideration.

+If either of these requirements is not satisfied, the Job controller counts a temrinating Pod as an immediate failure, even if that Pod later terminates with `phase: "Succeeded"`.